Mysore literature in Kannada

-Mysore literature in Kannada is a body of literature composed in the Kannada language in the historical Kingdom of Mysore in Southern India and written in the Kannada script.
-The writings date from the Kingdom of Mysore, which existed from around 1600 CE until the establishment of modern India in 1947.
-Many of the works of this literature written on religious themes are labeled Veerashaiva or Vaishnava in acknowledgment of the two faiths that gave form to the literature and fostered it until the advent of the modern era.
-Despite a gradual decline in the popularity of Jainism, authors devoted to the faith produced some works of merit.
-Secular themes dealing with a wide range of subjects were also written on.
-Kannada literature flourished for a short while in the court of the neighbouring kingdom of the Nayakas of Keladi whose territory was annexed by Mysore in 1763.
+Mysore literature in Kannada is a body of literature composed in the Kannada language in the historical Kingdom of Mysore in Southern India.
+The Kingdom of Mysore began as a vassal state of the Vijayanagara empire, under the rule of Yaduraya Wodeyar.
+In approximately the 16th century, after the rule of the Tuluva dynasty of Vijayangara began to lose its hold, Timmaraja Wodeyar II broke away from Vijayanagara.
+In the 18th century, Hyder Ali became the Sultan of Mysore after wresting power from Nanjaraja Odeyar, the son and sarvādhikāri of Krishnaraja Wodeyar II.
+After the British defeated Tipu Sultan in 1799, the Kingdom of Mysore was re-established under the Wodeyars, though under the close watch of the East India Company's officials.
+The succession of different rulers with various religion-cultural and linguistic affinities contributed to the multifaceted character of Mysore literature.
+Well into the colonial period, Mysore literature was a predominantly courtly enterprise, composed by palace scholars with various interests and linguistic competencies.
+Languages of the court included not only Kannada and Sanskrit, but Urdu and Telugu at various points.

+A large number of works in Mysore deal with narratives and themes from local Vīraśaiva or Vaiṣṇava traditions.
+While the Mysore Wodeyars were avowed Śrīvaiṣṇavas, they patronized Śaiva, Jaina, and other Vaiṣṇava poets as well.
+Works dealing with secular topics were also part of this corpus.
+Kannada literature patronized by the neighboring Nayakas of Keladi later contributed to the traditions of Mysore, after their kingdom was annexed by Mysore in 1763.

 During an age of revival and innovation, some Mysore court poets brought back the classical champu (a composition in prose-verse), a form of writing that had prevailed in Kannada prior to the 13th century, and initiated writings on contemporary history.
 Yakshagana, a native form of dramatic literature meant for a rustic audience, consolidated in the coastal and malnad (hill) regions in the 16th century and gained popularity thereafter, and spread to Mysore and Yelandur.
 The literature of the itinerant Haridasas, popular in the 15th and 16th century, was revived in the 18th and 19th century, and had a strong influence on devotionalism in the Kannada speaking regions.
 The vachana poetic tradition was repopularised by some poets while others wrote anthologies and doctrines based on the 12th century Veerashaiva canon.
 Social developments in the 19th century brought the influence of English literature and classical Sanskrit literature, resulting in the birth of modern prose, prose narrative and theatrical literature.

 The men of letters in the Mysore royal court included not only the court poets, who were often quite prolific, but also on occasion the rulers themselves.
-In the post Vijayanagara period, a new kind of lyrical poetry, one unaffiliated with the royal court, and written by maverick-poets was gaining popularity.
+In the post Vijayanagara Empire period, a new kind of lyrical poetry, one unaffiliated with the royal court, and written by maverick-poets was gaining popularity.
 A wide range of metres, indigenous and Sanskritic, were popular including tripadi (3-line verse), shatpadi (6-line verse) and saptapadi (7-line verse) metres, and gadya (prose).